“We will be known by the problems we solve.” Plywood People

 Serving on CASA has allowed me to understand more about Agnes Scott’s commitment to academic excellence.
 While serving on the committee, we have examined several topics, including the degree completion program, the "three-things" policy, and student petitions.
 My dedication to academic excellence in my own classroom makes service on CASA a natural fit with my interests and pursuits.

 I will continue to serve on committees throughout my career to further connect myself to my colleagues and to the college.
 There are other committees that would fit with my interests and talents.
 I will continue to make those talents available through service at Agnes.

 I have served Neuroscience for many years and I plan to continue to serve this field of science throughout the remainder of my career.
 Service to this field strengthens my ability to be relevant in the classroom, enhances my research, and allows me to train the next generation of neuroscientists.
 I serve on an editorial review board for a neuroscience journals as well as a reviewer for neuroscience journals.
 I serve as a judge for research presentations and have given talks focused on neuroscience in general, not scholarship.
-I served as the Director of the NET/work program, where I worked with 16 Agnes students over 6 years pairing them with a research lab for two academic years and two summer research experiences for undergraduates as well as overseeing professional development workshops for all participants.
+I served as the Director of the NET/work program at Agnes Scott, where I worked with 16 Agnes students over 6 years pairing them with a research lab at GSU or Emory for two academic years and two summer research experiences for undergraduates as well as overseeing professional development workshops for all participants.
 I also serve as the Neuroscience National Honor Society, Nu Rho Psi, advisor for the Agnes Scott chapter.
 I will continue to serve Neuroscience to remain a relevant professor and a knowledgeable researcher.